IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Preset Colors</summary>
 <p>

-The IBM Preset Colors are the secondary method of using the IBM Color Palette with the group of three rows at the top:
+The IBM Preset Colors are the secondary method of using the IBM Color Palette with the group of 3 rows at the top:
 ![IBM Preset Colors](/images/IBMPresetColors.png "IBM Preset Colors")

 Where,
-* First row are dark colors for lines.
+* First row in group of 3 rows are dark colors for lines.
-* Second row are medium colors for lines.
+* Second row in group of 3 rows are medium colors for lines.
-* Third row are light colors for fills.
+* Third row in group of 3 rows are light colors for fills.

 Additionally,
 * First row in bottom group of 10 rows has Transparent, White, and Black.